YOU FINALLY HAVE A DIAGNOSIS!

 - Visit Faces of OCNDS to see children like yours.
-If you would like to share your child’s photo for the Faces of OCNDS, please fill out and sign the consent form and submit the form and photos to email@example.com
+If you would like to share your child’s photo for the Faces of OCNDS, please fill out the consent form and upload your photo here.

 - View the Worldwide Cases of OCNDS Map in which you will discover that our syndrome spans the globe.

 - Give hope to others in the OCNDS community by writing about your own OCNDS journey to be featured on our blog called Stories From Our Community.
 Submit your story to firstname.lastname@example.org

 - Invest in a cure by donating or holding a fundraiser or purchasing CSNK2A1 Foundation merchandise to support meaningful OCNDS research.

 SIGN UP TO OUR CONTACT REGISTRY

 Registering with CSNK2A1 Foundation will help to keep you up-to-date on the latest information regarding OCNDS.

 Contact Registrants will be informed about opportunities to participate in research.

 You will also receive family meeting announcements, special mailings, and information regarding any discoveries about OCNDS impacting care decisions.